-- A. A Site Plan Review determination or determination for an waive expedited Site Plan Review shall expire 3 years from the date the application was approved. - B. The approval of a site plan by the Director does not result in the vesting of development rights, nor does it permit the violation of any county or state regulations to preclude the Building Official from refusing to issue a permit if the plans and specifications do not comply with applicable regulations, or that the work described in the application for the permit does not conform to the requirement of the Uniform Building Code as adopted by Boulder County.
+- A. A Site Plan Review determination or Expedited Site Plan Review determination to waive Site Plan Review shall expire 3 three years from the date the application was approved. - B. The approval of a site plan by the Director does not result in the vesting of development rights, nor does it permit the violation of any county or state regulations to preclude the Building Official from refusing to issue a permit if the plans and specifications do not comply with applicable regulations, or that the work described in the application for the permit does not conform to the requirement of the Uniform Building Code as adopted by Boulder County.